 Daughter to a farmer, married into the profession, hence a family business career.
 Four children and six grandchildren, five of whom developed epilepsy in their infancy, but sadly I lost my eldest due to a status epilepticus seizure.

 In desperation in the late seventies, I contacted the British Epilepsy Association seeking guidance of names of Epilepsy Specialist Consultant in my area.
 In 1984 I became involved in Epilepsy Action’ s branch network by joining the local branch and ultimately served as its chair until 2013.
-I have been an AV since 1987 and a member and officer of the West Midland Forum since 2005.
+I have been an accredited volunteer since 1987 and a member and officer of the West Midland Forum since 2005.

 I was first elected to the Council of Management in 1989 and last elected in 2011.
 During which time I have been a member of the Council’s Working Practices Group, Education Committee until dissolved and currently sit on the Finance and Strategic Policy and Corporate Governance Committees.
 I have been Honorary Treasurer for a period of two terms, Vice Chair of Council and elected Chair in 2013.